GeorgDangl/LightQuery/README.md

 Both **NETStandard 1.6** and **.Net 4.6.1** are supported.

+## Testing

+Tests are run via the `TestsAndCoverage.ps1` script in the project root.

 ## Documentation - Server

 See below how to apply sorting & filtering to your API controllers.
 At a glance: